chapel-lang/chapel/doc/rst/language/spec/classes.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The compiler includes support for introducing automatic coercions
-from :record:`~OwnedObject.owned` to the borrow type.
+from :type:`~OwnedObject.owned` to the borrow type.
 This is equivalent
 to calling the :proc:`~OwnedObject.owned.borrow` method.
 For example:

 .. code-block:: chapel